Cloak & Dagger

 I won't describe the powers that manifest within these two characters, at least not the ones that give them their nicknames, which have not been spoken on the show yet.
 Besides, the powers those names represent aren't the only ones they possess.
 Tandy has the ability to touch someone and see their hopes, although the other person is not aware of what is happening.
 Tyrone's touch reveals fears, which the other person senses at the same time.
 Later, Tandy discovers she not only can see someone's hopes, she can also take them away.
 Another intriguing aspect is how the city of New Orleans, and its history, is presented like another character.
 Tyrone's friend Evita (Noëlle Renée Bercy) gives tourists a voodoo tour of the city and also works in the family curio shop.
 Her aunt (Angela M. Davis) recounts previous incidents in city history where a 'divine pairing' saves others, even though one of the pair has to die.
 Google searches indicate the four accounts are fictional, but the way they are presented is realistic, easy to believe.
 Are Tyrone and Tandy the latest divine pairing?
 Will one of them have to die?
 One of the clues that point to the doomed one is first seen on Tyrone, but later it appears on Tandy too.
 Will they both die, or can they figure out a way to thwart the curse?
 Spoiler alert!
 As previously mentioned, it has been renewed for another season.
 I haven't seen Marvel or FreeForm use a tag line for the show, but I was thinking a good one would be, "Fate's a bitch, but she can be tricked."

 Aside from some stereotypical portrayals, particularly the big bad cop and the control he seems to exert on the others in the precinct, most of the acting is subtle but emotionally charged.
 Highlights are the two leads, along with Reuben and Bercy.
 I liked Lahana too, whom I remembered from Haven, although I'm not sure I'll care for her character's arc next season.
 No spoilers on that.
 Secrets from the past surface, leading Tandy to learn her family's pre-explosion life was not as positive as she had believed.
-She becomes more cynical, distrustful of others, but through her powers she realizes she may be able to right the wrongs done to her family.
+She becomes more cynical, distrustful of others, but through her powers she realizes she may be able to right the wrongs done to, and by, her family.
 Tyrone is closed-off for a while, but later events help him to channel his hate and fear towards justice.
 They clash on multiple occasions, but eventually realize their fates are entwined.
 If they can bury their pasts and work together, perhaps there's hope for everyone.
 I recommend this, no matter which venue you have to use to watch it.
 It's much better than other recent Marvel series, including Hulu's Runaways and Fox's The Gifted.
 Maybe not up to the level of Netflix's Jessica Jones or Luke Cage (although I haven't watched the second seasons of either), but still well worth your time.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror show?